Sangariusss/node-fastify-docker-integration/README.md

 - **app.js**: The main Fastify application file.

-- **docker-compose.yml**: Docker Compose file defining services for Fastify and Nginx.
+- **docker-compose.yml**: Docker Compose file defining services for Fastify, PostgreSQL, and MongoDB.

 - **Dockerfile**: Instructions for building the Docker image for the Fastify application.